Pacific Northwest National Laboratory Geosciences Experimental Chemist in RICHLAND, Washington

 Pacific Northwest National Laboratory (PNNL) is a world-class research institution powered by a highly educated, diverse workforce committed to collaboration and work–life balance.
 Early career scientist staff come to PNNL to grow their careers working with renowned researchers on meaningful science, innovations and outcomes for the U.S. Department of Energy and other sponsors; here is your chance to be one of them!

 Contribute to PNNL’s goals in Experimental Geochemistry as part of the Lab’s Physical Sciences Division (PSD).
-As a Level 2 Chemist in the Geochemistry Group, you will join a talented, multi-investigator team to explore the molecular-level basis for reaction rates of major geochemical processes such as crystal growth, dissolution, adsorption, and electron transfer.
+As a Level 2 Chemist in the Geochemistry Group, you will join a talented, multi-investigator team to explore the molecular-level basis for reaction rates of major geochemical processes such as nucleation and crystal growth, dissolution, adsorption, and electron transfer.
 You will be mentored by prominent researchers as you develop a line of experimental research, working to understand the detailed structure and chemical dynamics at interfaces between metal oxides and aqueous solutions.
 You will also work to better understand processes such as redox-catalyzed transformations, corrosion processes, and the role of defects in interfacial chemistry.
 This position is based in the Environmental Molecular Sciences Laboratory (EMSL), a unique DOE National User Facility on the PNNL campus.

 Conduct independent research and work on team assignments